broadinstitute/firecloud-orchestration/.github/PULL_REQUEST_TEMPLATE.md

 [ ] Get two thumbsworth of review and PO signoff if necessary [ ] Verify all tests go green
 [ ] Squash and merge; you can delete your branch after this **unless it's for a hotfix**.
 In that case, don't delete it!
+[ ] Test this change deployed correctly and works on dev environment after deployment